 Historically, the primary use of new funds is placing the funds back into the community through loans for the acquisition of new homes, consumer products and for business development.
 The use of new funds for loans is measured by the loan to deposit ratio.
-The Bank's average loan to deposit ratio was 87.9% for 2016, 80.7% for 2015 and 76.4% for 2014.
+The Bank's average loan to deposit ratio was 88.2% for 2017, 87.9% for 2016, and 80.7% for 2015.
 The Bank's goal is for this ratio to be higher in the 80-90 percent range with loan growth being the driver.
-The Bank ended the year 2016 at an 89.4% loan to deposit ratio.
+The Bank ended the year 2017 at an 89.6% loan to deposit ratio.

 Short-term debt such as federal funds purchased and securities sold under agreement to repurchase also provides the Company with liquidity.
-Short-term debt for both federal funds purchased and securities sold under agreement to repurchase amounted to \$70.3 at December 31, 2016, \$78.8 million at the end of 2015 compared to \$56.0 million at the end of 2014.
-These accounts are used to provide a sweep product to the Bank's commercial customers.
-As ICS is implemented, the sweep balances will move into interest bearing deposits.
+Short-term debt for both federal funds purchased and securities sold under agreement to repurchase amounted to \$39.5 million at December 31, 2017, \$70.3 million at December 31, 2016, and \$78.8 million at the end of 2015.
+These accounts are used to provide a sweep product to the Bank's commercial customers and for some term deposits.
+As ICS was implemented, the sweep balances moved into interest bearing deposits and for yearend 2017 the repurchase agreements are for term deposits only.

 "Other borrowings" are also a source of funds.
 Other borrowings consist of loans from the Federal Home Loan Bank of Cincinnati.
 These funds are then used to provide loans in our community.
 The Bank utilized this funding source in December 2015 by borrowing \$10 million.
-Prior borrowings from this source had decreased by \$4.5 million to none at December 31, 2014.
-This compares to consistent borrowings during 2016 of \$10 million.
-The decreased borrowings were payoffs of matured notes in 2013 and 2014.
+These remained consistent borrowings during 2016 and in December of 2017 \$5 million matured and was paid off.